MarCnu/gsheet_ml_scheduler/README.md

 A simple experiment scheduler that allows multiple instances of Colab to fetch machine learning experiment metaparameters by reading/writing in a sheet from Google Docs Sheets.

 ### A simple tool with only 3 features:
-1. Let your python sript fetch a run config from a Sheet
+1. Let your python script fetch a run config from a Sheet
 2. Check during a run if the config has been updated (to manually change the learning rate for example)
 3. Let your python script write in the Sheet a list of new new future runs (for a metaparameter grid search for example)